intel/neural-compressor/examples/3.x_api/pytorch/cv/static_quant/README.md

 # ImageNet Quantization

-This implements quantization of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.
+This implements quantization of popular model architectures, such as ResNet on the ImageNet dataset.

 ## Requirements